 A Horse of Another Color

-Farmhouse tiles are different from other tile styles because of texture and color.
+Farmhouse tiles are different from other tile styles because of their texture and color.
 If you want to create a practical, rustic feel, it’s best to stick with earthy colors.
-As a general rule, that means colors found in nature. (i.e., the color of “earth” or soil, leaves, sky etc).
-Think ochre, umber, sienna, terracotta, sage, deep navy, blues.
+As a general rule, that means colors found in nature. (i.e., the color of “earth” or soil, leaves, sky, etc.).
+Think ochre, umber, sienna, terracotta, sage, and deep navy blues.
 The list goes on.
 If you like bright living spaces and want to incorporate more color in your design, you could add soft yellows or barn red.
 Want to keep things really simple?
 White, off-white, and grey tones work perfectly, too.

 If you go for white, don’t worry about your space getting too dirty.
 Porcelain tile ranks among one of the easiest materials in your home to clean.
 If you have children or pets who track mud behind them, this non-absorbent flooring will be just as convenient as it is beautiful.
 Take paper towels, a mop, and a broom to your floor, and you’ll have your farmhouse tile looking as good as new in no time at all.